Controversies surrounding the Royal Canadian Mounted Police: Criticism from SCC on failure to protect wife who hired hitman

 In January 2013, the Supreme Court of Canada criticized the RCMP for pursuing charges against Nicole Doucet Ryan (also known as Nicole Patricia Ryan) after she attempted to hire an undercover officer as a hitman to kill her husband.
-The criticisms were based on her post-arrest courtroom allegations of abuse, which proved highly controversial since the judges based their decision and criticism entirely on her testimony that she had called the RCMP to report the abuse but received no help.
+The criticisms were based on her post-arrest courtroom allegations of abuse and on her testimony that she had called the RCMP to report the abuse but received no help.
 The former husband was never called to appear in court but refuted that he was abusive.
 After an internal investigation the RCMP stated that no allegations of abuse were ever brought forward by Nicole Ryan.
 On February 6, it was announced that The Civilian Review and Complaints Commission for the Royal Canadian Mounted Police would investigate the allegations.

 High River weapons search

 On June 21, 2013, High River, Alberta suffered major flooding; the residents were evacuated, and the town searched for anyone stranded.
 By June 24, High River RCMP reported to Edmonton that they had completed their search of every home in town, 3,337 in all.
 After June 24 the RCMP checked approximately 1900 homes for firearms.
 The check continued until July 10.